About Denys Dinkevych

 So not only reaching people over email or LinkedIn but also reaching them on their social media networks, just to convince them to apply.

 Absolutely.
 I think a good candidate experience would really be essential to have a good granting for your organization and also to ensure that your candidate is not really lost in the process and give them a confirmation as soon as possible, or just some news that will help them have less anxiety and thank you for that explanation.

 So I'm going to wrap this up with the last question.
 If you have any other important sound bites that you'd like to leave our audience?

-Yeah, I think that for those who still don’t realize that sourcing is good enough to adopt as a skill, I hope they soon can understand it.
+Yeah, I think that for those who still don't realize that sourcing right talent is good enough to adopt as a skill, I hope they soon can understand it.
 And step by step start involving themselves in this activity and you will see how your numbers will increase very soon, and you will become more result-oriented and a more productive recruiter.

 And I'd also request everyone to stay safe, in this COVID-19 scenario.
 I believe that we'll get through it very soon.
 We just need to wait for a little bit and make sure that we are applying all of the quarantine rules we have in our countries.

 “We just need to wait for a little bit and make sure that we are applying all of the quarantine rules we have in our countries.”